brilla-ai/brilla-ai/speech-to-text/README.md

 Before running the script, you will need to have the following:

 1. A valid [ngrok](https://ngrok.com/) account.
-2. An authentication token provided by ngrok, which you will copy into the code.
+2. An authentication token provided by ngrok, which you should put in the secrets section of the notebook

 ## Setup
 Follow these steps to set up the STT API: